 When Doug Peacock returned from the Vietnam War, he sought refuge in the American wilderness.
 Among the great bears, he began to heal.
 Watch his story.

 Earthjustice attorneys delivered oral arguments in federal court on Aug.
-30 to defend the grizzlies, just two days before Wyoming's trophy hunt is set to begin.
+30 to defend the grizzlies, just two days before Wyoming’s trophy hunt were set to begin.